Proximity fuze: World War II

-The idea of a proximity fuse had long been considered militarily useful.
+The idea of a proximity fuze had long been considered militarily useful.
 Several ideas had been considered, including optical systems that shone a light, sometimes infrared, and triggered when the reflection reached a certain threshold, various ground-triggered means using radio signals, and capacitive or inductive methods similar to a metal detector.
 All of these suffered from the large size of pre-WWII electronics and their fragility, as well as the complexity of the required circuitry.

 British military researchers Samuel Curran, William Butement, Edward Shire, and Amherst Thomson at the Telecommunications Research Establishment (TRE) conceived of the idea of a proximity fuze in the early stages of World War II.
 Their system involved a small, short range, Doppler radar.
 British tests were then carried out with "unrotated projectiles" (the contemporary British term for unguided rockets).
 However, British scientists were uncertain whether a fuze could be developed for anti-aircraft shells, which had to withstand much higher accelerations than rockets.
 The British shared a wide range of possible ideas for designing a fuze, including a photoelectric fuze and a radio fuze, with the United States during the Tizard Mission in 1940.
 To work in shells, a fuze needed to be miniaturized, survive the high acceleration of cannon launch, and be reliable.

 The National Defense Research Committee assigned the task to the physicist Merle Tuve at the Department of Terrestrial Magnetism.
 Also eventually pulled in were researchers from the National Bureau of Standards (this research unit of NBS later became part of the Army Research Laboratory).
 Work was split in 1942, with Tuve's group working on proximity fuzes for shells, while the National Bureau of Standards researchers focused on the technically easier task of bombs and rockets.
 Work on the radio shell fuze was completed by Tuve's group, known as Section T, at The Johns Hopkins University Applied Physics Lab (APL).
 Over 100 American companies were mobilized to build some 20 million shell fuzes.